htalat/Stormy/README.md

 # stormy
-initial weather app from the treehouse tutorial
+initial weather app from the treehouse course